Social Work, BSW

 Complete information on program requirements is available in the university catalog online.
 The Student Handbook for Bachelor of Social Work Majors (pdf) is also available online.

 Declaring Major In Social Work

 Students interested in the social work field usually declare social work as a major when applying to the university; however, declaring social work as a major does not automatically admit the student to the social work program.
 Students must be admitted to the major before being considered for senior field placement.
 The Admission to Major application is described on the Admissions page.
-If you are interested in declaring social work as your major, please contact the BSW Program Director, Dr. Emily Ihara, to schedule an appointment.
+If you are interested in declaring social work as your major, please contact the Social Work Department to schedule an appointment.

 The BSW program is designed to prepare students for generalist social work practice, which means they can provide social work services in affordable housing programs, advocacy organizations, child care and after-school programs, child welfare services, community service boards, emergency services (homeless services/shelters, domestic violence services/shelters), foster care services, group homes, policy think thanks, residential living facilities, services for people with disabilities, and services for older adults (adult day care, community-based living programs, home health care, nursing facilities).

 Our mission is promoting human well-being by ensuring economic and social justice, as well as human rights for all.
 We work to meet these goals:

 - By providing an academically rigorous education that develops social work leaders and practitioners who engage in critical thinking.
 We seek to develop effective social work leaders, scholars and practitioners who both challenge injustice and institute interventions grounded in theory and science.
 With a campus located in an area of enormous cultural plurality, we seek to train leaders, practitioners and scholars equipped to serve diverse populations.

 - Conducting applied social science research that aims to solve personal and social problems, and investigates systemic inequities in power and unequal access to resources.
 We seek to identify and develop effective interventions based on scientific theory.